 I get lots of people contacting me every week.
 As a result, I’ve written guest articles, appeared on radio shows and recorded podcasts, all of which have allowed me to promote myself and my blog.
 In return, I’ve got hundreds of new readers and followers to my blog.

 Make sure you’re contactable.
 Click here to find out how to set up a ‘contact me’ page.

 4. The ‘About Me’ Page

-Ever since my early days of blogging, I’ve been told and know that many new visitors to a blog will want to find out a little about the blogger behind the blog before deciding whether to follow or not.
+Ever since my early days of blogging, I’ve been told that many new blog visitors will want to learn a little about the blogger behind the blog before deciding whether to follow.

-When I visit a new blog, I first look for an ‘about me’ page to find out more about the blogger.
+When I visit a new blog, I first look for an ‘about me’ page to learn more about the blogger.

 If the blogger doesn’t have an ‘about me’ page or it’s difficult to find, I’m more likely to move on than check out the rest of their blog.